-Proposed Reissuance of Regional General Permit SAJ-86 SAJ-2004-01861 Published: June 26, 2025 Expires: July 28, 2025
+Proposed Reissuance of Regional General Permit SAJ-114 SAJ-2015-03038 Published: June 26, 2025 Expires: July 28, 2025

+Jacksonville District

-Jacksonville District Proposed Reissuance of Regional General Permit SAJ-86 Residential, Commercial, Recreational, and Institutional Fill and Restoration Activities in the Choctawhatchee Bay, Lake Powell, and West Bay Basins Bay and Walton Counties, Florida
+Proposed Reissuance of Regional General Permit SAJ-114 Residential, Commercial, Recreational, and Institutional Fill, and Restoration Activities in the Choctawhatchee Bay and St. Andrew's Bay Watersheds located in Bay and Walton Counties, Florida

-TO WHOM IT MAY CONCERN: To simplify and expedite processing of Department of the Army permits for minor, substantially similar activities, the Jacksonville District, U.S. Army Corps of Engineers (Corps) proposes to reissue the Regional General Permit (RGP) SAJ-86 to authorize discharges of dredged or fill material into non-tidal waters of the United States for the construction of residential, commercial, recreational, and institutional projects and restoration activities, and their components, which comprise and are necessary for the construction, use and maintenance of such projects in nonnavigable and non-tidal waters, including wetlands, which are located in three large watersheds: The Lake Powell watershed, and various drainage basins of the Choctawhatchee Bay and West Bay watersheds.
+TO WHOM IT MAY CONCERN: To simplify and expedite processing of Department of the Army permits for minor, substantially similar activities, the Jacksonville District, U.S. Army Corps of Engineers (Corps) proposes to reissue the Regional General Permit (RGP) SAJ-114 for non-tidal wetlands, which are located in the St. Andrews Bay and Choctawhatchee Bay Watersheds in western Bay and eastern Walton Counties, Florida.